iangoodnight/bulk-careers/README.md

 submit applications to a Firebase Real-Time Database to allow for database persistence.
 A Firebase function triggers an email alert, sent through Mailgun.js, to communicate new applications to our HR department.
 Applications are built and managed utilizing the Netlify CMS.
+[Check out the demo.]

 ## Installation